igorline/slither_wiki/Detector-Documentation.md

 ### Description

 `solc` frequently releases new compiler versions.
 Using an old version prevents access to new Solidity security checks.
-We also recommend avoiding complex `pragma` statement.
+We also recommend avoiding complex `pragma` statements.

 ### Recommendation